For exclusive access to all our stories, including sequences, teacher tips, video classes, and more, join Outside+ today.

 Watch a video demonstration of this practice.

-Andrea Ferretti is a senior editor at Yoga Journal who loves practicing under the moon.
+Andrea Ferretti is a former senior editor at Yoga Journal who loves practicing under the moon.